microbit-foundation/dev-docs/latest-revision/latest-revision-editors.md

 If an unknown micro:bit version is detected, but that micro:bit already contains MicroPython at a newer version than the one the editor knows about use the serial port to flash just the python script to the [filesystem](https://bbcmicrobitmicropython.readthedocs.io/en/latest/filesystem.html)

 This gives a teacher or facilitator who is unable to update their editors (for example due to IT restrictions), but who CAN update the base hex file on the micro:bit, the chance to quickly fix the problem while updating the editor in the background.

+## Hex file compatibility

+## Universal Hex files

+The latest board revision introduces a superset of the Intel-Hex format that enables compatibility across processor variants.
+A Universal Hex is a file that contains the binary data for both micro:bit <span class="v1">v1</span> and micro:bit <span class="v2">v2</span>, in a format that the DAPLink can process to only write to memory the data relevant to its micro:bit board.

+A **Universal Hex** hex file will work on a v1 or v2 board.
+A clear indication that you are working with this format is that a compiled .hex file will be ~1.8Mb as opposed to ~700Kb in size.

+A [Universal Hex JavaScript Library](https://github.com/microbit-foundation/microbit-universal-hex) has been written to implement the format and associated detailed [specification of the Universal Hex format](https://github.com/microbit-foundation/universal-hex/).
+Please [get in contact](mailto:support@microbit.org?subject=Request%20for%20access%20to%20Universal%20hex&20spec&body=Name%3A%0D%0A%0D%0AGitHub%20ID%3A) if you require access to the specification.

+### Hex format compatibility
+The Universal Hex format has been developed to ensure the best experience for users when moving between board variants.
+There may be cases where it is not possible to support both boards, for example an accessory that is designed only to target the V2 board variant.
+In these cases, to ensure the best user experience when flashing a hex file to any board variant, the file should always include an error message to signify board incompatibility to the user.
+If we do not do this, it results in a silent failure, which can be very confusing to users.

+We have created a [standalone error hex](/docs/software/assets/stand-alone-error-v1.hex) that can be combined with a V2 only hex to produce a Hex that will work on a V2 board, but error if used on a v1.You can read more about how this works on the [Hex format](../../software/hex-format/) page.